 That funny combination of inspiration and frustration

 In my younger years, REI equipped me for backpacking, trail building, family and college adventures of all sorts.
-Both high school and college graduation were marked by significant gear purchases: I arrived at college with a new Marmot tent and a fancy altimeter watch (ironically, I returned BOTH of those gifts years later for new gear — before the lenient satisfaction guarantee was amended to a single year), and I used college graduation gift money to buy the most expensive backpacking pack REI had at the time (the Arctryx Bora 95– a truly ungainly beast of a pack that served me extremely well for 3+ years of outdoor work).
+Both high school and college graduation were marked by significant gear purchases: I arrived at college with a new Marmot tent and a fancy altimeter watch (ironically, I returned BOTH of those gifts years later for new gear — before the lenient satisfaction guarantee was amended to a single year), and I used college graduation gift money to buy the most expensive backpacking pack REI had at the time (the Arctryx Bora 95– a truly ungainly beast of a pack that served me extremely well for 3+ years of outdoor work… but weighs nearly 15 pounds empty!).

-As I’ve grown older and settled into a suburban career lifestyle, I’ve had less time for adventure and less disposable income — just as Instagram has increased the constant exposure to visions of outdoor adventures and #vanlife refuges from the 9-to-5 world.
+As I’ve grown older and settled into a suburban career and family commuting lifestyle, I’ve had less time for adventure and less disposable income — just as Instagram has increased the constant exposure to visions of outdoor adventures and #vanlife refuges from the 9-to-5 world.

-Collectively, this has created more frustration than inspiration.
+Collectively, I think this has created more frustration than inspiration for me.

 Of course, it’s just a store, a place to buy outdoors things.
 The marketing, the sum total of it all serves to create demand for the products.
 My reactions are really my own… and say more about me than the company.